-CONTRACTOR shall be responsible for providing to the OWNER the Proctor, Gradation and Liquid Limits of Subgrade material and Base Course material before testing of materials is required.
+CONTRACTOR shall be responsible for providing to the OWNER the Proctor, Gradation and Liquid Limits of Subgrade material and Base Course material.

 Material testing as referenced in this Section is for the OWNER's, Quality Assurance.
 The CONTRACTOR is responsible for Quality Control of material, process and method.
 Neither observations by ENGINEER nor inspections, tests or approvals by persons other than CONTRACTOR shall relieve CONTRACTOR from CONTRACTOR's obligations to perform the Work in accordance with the requirements of the Contract Documents